-As shown in the charts below, refundings of DASNY bonds contributed more than half of DASNY's bond retirement activity in 2016 and were the primary driver of the \$1.8 billion increase in retirement activity over 2015.
-As shown in the charts on the next page, over half of the 2016 refundings were for DASNY's private clients (with two clients constituting the majority (73%) of the year's total activity), increasing the private client share of retirement activity to 50% in 2016, up from just over one third in 2015.
-These refundings were primarily the result of private clients leveraging lower interest rates to reduce their outstanding debt and interest expense.
+As shown in the charts below, refundings of DASNY bonds contributed approximately half of DASNY's bond retirement activity in 2017 and were the primary driver of the \$0.6 billion decrease in retirement activity from 2016.
+As shown in the charts on the next page, over half of the 2017 refundings were for DASNY's public clients, resulting in a 6% increase in the public clients' portion of the total bonds retired to 56% (from 50%) despite essentially flat overall activity for DASNY's public clients.
+This is due to a year-over-year decrease in refundings for private Independent clients as previous refundings have decreased the opportunity for these clients to leverage lower interest rates to reduce their outstanding debt and interest expense.

-Par Amount of Bonds Retired (\$ in millions)
+Par Amount of Bonds Retired (\$in millions)